Explain The Relations Between The Old Kingdom And Nubia

 The Nile River played a pivotal role in the relationship between Egypt and Nubia, serving as a natural conduit for trade and military campaigns.
 Nubia’s location, directly to the south of Egypt, made it a critical gateway to the resources of central and sub-Saharan Africa.
 This strategic position meant control over Nubia was synonymous with control over trade routes and access to luxury goods and resources that were highly prized in Egypt and beyond.

-ALSO READ: The Relationship Between Frequency And Wavelength
+ALSO READ: Relationship Between Frequency And Speed

 Archaeological Evidence of Trade